EPFL-LCN/neuronaldynamics-exercises/doc/exercises/setup.rst

    Starting Jupyter will open your browser.
 Select NEW, Python2 to get a new notebook page.
 Depending on what else you have installed on your computer, you may have to specify the kernel.
 In the case shown here, it's the Python-bmnn installation.

-   Once you've create a new notebook, copy-pase the code of exercise one into the notebook and run it.
+   Once you've create a new notebook, copy-paste the code of exercise one into the notebook and run it.
 Note that the first time you do this, the execution may take a little longer and, in some cases, you may see compilation warnings.

 .. figure:: exc_images/StartJupyter_2.png
    :align: center